sandhyakumariray/Readme/README.md

 ---
-🔥 Building powerful web apps & AI tools that make life easier — from Supaul to the world! 🌍
+🔥 Building powerful web apps & AI tools that make life easier — from Khagaria, Bihar to the world! 🌍